 Another dog breed with dreadlocks is the Spanish Water Dog.
 Unlike the Komondor, it is a medium-sized, agile dog.
 Also known to be a herding dog, the Spanish Water Dog is famous for its natural guarding instincts.
 Additionally, it does not need a lot of supervision to get its work done.

 Just like the Poodle, the Spanish Water Dog also has just one coat and requires some amount of grooming to keep the coat from matting.
 Should matting occur, it is advisable to shed off the coat and allow it to grow again.
+Head over to our review of dematting tools for dogs for more choices.

 The Spanish Water Dog is both a work and play dog and is intelligent and very efficient in being guardians at home.
 They are sociable dogs and can adjust to their surroundings very well.
 Yet they are also not friendly to strangers at first sight but can warm up to them after some time.
 Due to their sociable and affectionate personality, the Spanish Water Dog is a great companion for little children.
 They are athletic and can run around playing with their owners while also helping out with farm work.